 Stay healthy in the heat

 Over the last century, average temperatures in Australia have increased and heatwaves have become longer, hotter and more frequent.
-This trend is expected to continue due to climate change, meaning heatwaves will continue to get longer and hotter.
+This trend is expected to continue as the world gets even warmer.
 You can stay healthy in the heat by:

 - drinking plenty of water